TejasViswa/236A-LP-Project/README.md

 Please note that we have implemented the ILP using numpy, instead of using cvxpy.
 The details of our ILP formulation can be found in the report submitted.

 ## Script details
-- classifier_Part2.py: Implementation of all the functions.
+- `classifier_Part2.py`: Implementation of all the functions.
 The function ILP() in this script is our ILP implementation.
 As stated before, we have not used cvxpy - formulate this LP problem, instead we have used numpy.
-- GaussianGen.py: Script to generate the synthetic dataset samples.
+- `GaussianGen.py`: Script to generate the synthetic dataset samples.
-- main_part2.py: The top level script tobe run.
+- `main_part2.py`: The top level script tobe run.

 ## Executing the script
 - Parameters to be set in main_part2.py
-1. DatasetToBeUsed: "mnist" or "Gaussian"
+1. `DatasetToBeUsed`: `mnist` or `gaussian`
-2. class1 and class2: Labels that you want to classify.
-In case of Gaussian, please set "class1" to 1 and "class2" to -1.
+2. `class1` and `class2`: Labels that you want to classify.
+In case of Gaussian, please set `class1` to 1 and `class2` to -1.
-3. lambd: Value of the regulariation parameter.
+3. `lambd`: Value of the regulariation parameter.
-4. mean1, mean2, cov1, and cov2: Mean and Covariance matrix values.
+4. `mean1`, `mean2`, `cov1`, and `cov2`: Mean and Covariance matrix values.
 This is if using Gaussian dataset.
-5. NoOfSamples: Number of samples to be generated per (mean1,cov1) and (mean2, cov2) combination.
+5. `NoOfSamples`: Number of samples to be generated per (mean1,cov1) and (mean2, cov2) combination.
 This is if using Gaussian dataset.
-6. FracOfTest: Fraction of (mean1,cov1) and (mean2, cov2) to be set aside as test set.
+6. `FracOfTest`: Fraction of (mean1,cov1) and (mean2, cov2) to be set aside as test set.
-7. "dataset" and "test_dataset": Update paths as per your folder structure.
+7. `dataset` and `test_dataset`: Update paths as per your folder structure.

 ## Running script:
-python main_part2.py
+`python main_part2.py`

 ## notes on the algorithms used